grafana/mimir/docs/sources/mimir/configure/configure-ingester-circuit-breakers.md

 ## Background

 Use circuit breakers to prevent an application from repeatedly trying to run an operation that is likely to fail.
-A circuit breaker monitors the number of recent failures that have occurred, and uses this information to decide whether to allow a new operation to proceed, or simply return an exception immediately.
+A circuit breaker monitors the number of recent failures and then uses this information to decide whether to allow a new operation to proceed, or to simply return an exception immediately.
 In case of a failing operation, a circuit breaker allows an application to proceed with its execution, without waiting for the failure cause to be fixed.
 Since the failing operation is immediately rejected, the application doesn't retry to execute it, reducing this way its CPU usage.